m-language/m/README.md

 -----

-Depending on the backend, mc may be a jar file, a js file, an executable, or any other target language that may change its usage.
+Depending on the backend, mc may be a jar file, a js file, an executable, or any other target language, which may change its usage.

     mc                  -- Starts the M repl.
     mc <input>          -- Starts the M repl with an input file preloaded.